Kinto/kinto.js/docs/hacking.md

     $ npm run test-cover-html # runs tests, code coverage and opens a fancy html report

 Note that code coverage reports are also [browseable on Coveralls](https://coveralls.io/r/mozilla-services/kinto.js).

+### Functional tests

+In order to run the functional tests (which are part of the test-suite), you will need to install Kinto locally and export the location of `pserve` accordingly.

+The best way to install kinto is in a virtual environment and activate it.

+    $ virtualenv venv
+    $ ./venv/bin/pip install kinto
+    $ source ./venv/bin/activate

+In case you don't want to activate your venv each time, you can also export the location of the `pserve` executable in the `KINTO_PSERVE_EXECUTABLE` environment variable.

+With bash:

+    $ export KINTO_PSERVE_EXECUTABLE="`pwd`/venv/bin/pserve"

 ### TDD mode